E8: Efficient use of water

 Assessment of change

-Per capita water consumption in England (E8b) increased (a deterioration) over the short term, showed little or no change in the medium term and decreased (an improvement) over the long term.
+Per capita water consumption in England (E8b) showed little or no change in the short and medium term and decreased (an improvement) over the long term.
 This assessment does not consider whether any improvements seen in the medium or long term would be on a sufficient scale for meeting targets.
 See ‘Readiness and links to data’ section for this indicator for reference to water companies’ reporting against targets.
+Change since 2018 has also been assessed.
+Per capita water consumption has decreased (an improvement) for this period.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.